Learning Experiences

 The Pain and Palliative Care learning experience is an elective 1 month experience designed to provide the resident with the opportunity to develop the knowledge and skills necessary to provide appropriate treatment strategies for patients with acute and chronic pain.
 The resident will develop pain management strategies through direct instruction, observation, and modeling by the preceptor.
 Residents will have the opportunity to apply this knowledge through active participation in the Palliative Care team focusing on pain management in palliative care, post-surgical patients with pain care needs, and chronic pain patients admitted for acute care management.

-Parenteral Nutrition
+Parenteral Nutrition Service

-The Parenteral Nutrition Support Service is a required 12-month longitudinal learning experience where residents will assess parenteral nutrition indication, create safe and effective parenteral nutrition plans, and complete ongoing monitoring in conjunction with our registered dietitian team.
+The Parenteral Nutrition Support Service is a required 12 month longitudinal learning experience where residents will assess parenteral nutrition indication, create safe and effective parenteral nutrition plans, and complete ongoing monitoring in conjunction with our registered dietitian team.
 Residents will have the opportunity to create individualized parenteral nutrition plans based on patient specific information and established guidelines to include goal kilocalories, macronutrients, fluids, electrolytes, micronutrients, and glucose management.

 Pharmacotherapy Clinic